Cancer Research UK logo.

 What is Melanotan?

-Melanotan is an artificial substance.
+Melanotan II is an artificial substance.
 It stimulates the pigment cells in your skin to produce more melanin, and this makes the skin look darker.

 Are Melanotan nasal sprays and injections safe?